 The company must be committed to being ethically and legally responsible for every move made through digital media.
 If not, the company faces legal implications.
 This could be as simple as having a disclaimer throughout your digital advertising pieces.
 Your marketing team should operate with the highest ethical standards, avoiding questionable posts that could harm the brand.

 In every promotion or contest, there needs to be a disclosure so your audiences will not feel as if they have been deceived.
 This is very simple.
 Either has a link that leads to the terms and conditions or adds a line at the bottom with pertinent information to make sure the organisation has operated with the best ethical judgement and the highest legal standards.
 Because brands are accountable for disclosing information to their audiences, it is wise to take the proper steps to remain protected.

 This should be provided to all the influencers and bloggers the company employs.
 It should include the best practices you follow as an organisation, along with other facts about the company.
 This way, your company will have legal standing if a blogger or influencer misrepresents the brand.

 Have an Authentic Network

 This is key.
 If you have a strong network of influencers who are familiar with the brand and your ethical standing, you will not have to worry about whether or not they will misrepresent your brand.

-Your marketing team should be tracking your social content on a quarterly basis to ensure your posts are clearly labeled.
+Your marketing team should track your social content quarterly to ensure your posts are clearly labelled.
 If you find some of those posts are not in compliance, you can track the influencers and have them make the fix.